 📋 What Ingredients do I need

-🥣 How do I make Kathy's Delicious Applesauce Meatloaf
+🥣 How to make Delicious Applesauce Meatloaf

 Preheat the oven to 350°F. Line a baking sheet with aluminum foil and set aside.